jayrbolton/vvvview/Readme.md

 We abstract away any state mutation by using the `combine` function, which takes a stream and a view and combines that stream into the view's state.
 All updates to the view's state, and thus to the dom, are purely functional and easily testable.
 You can think of a view as a bunch of asynchronous streams that all get combined into a single state stream that renders into the DOM on every update.

-Usually you will need only one view for your app.
-If you have multiple areas of your app that never need to share any data, then separate those into different views.
-That is, the division between views is defined by non-interdependency of any data.

 See the [todo example](examples/todo/index.js)

 ### view.create(rootNode, rootComponent, initialState)